Shopify/fraud-filter/workshop.md

 When building a Shopify app with Polaris, every view should start with a [Page](https://polaris.shopify.com/components/structure/page) component.
 All of the view's content will then nest inside of the `Page`.

 The `Page` component requires a `title` prop, which accepts a string to give the page a title.

-So far, our page looks like this:
+Let's go ahead and add one to our page, so that it looks like so:

 ![Step 1-1](/public/images/step-1-1.png)

-There are a number of optional props the `Page` component accepts, but all we need for this workshop is the `title`.

 If you scroll to the bottom of the file you'll see we have a GraphQL query setup to fetch the list of filters.